nfagerlund/note_systems/WHY.md

 - You can tell at a glance what's in a page without having to open the file.
 - "Turning to a blank page" is as close to a single action as possible; you shouldn't have to repeat your intent multiple times by specifying which folder to save it in or choosing a filename.

 There were already apps that (mostly) worked like this in 2007!
 I think Notational Velocity was the first one I used, but the iOS (and, later, Mac) Notes app is also close.
 But I already had a text editor I really liked ([BBEdit](https://www.barebones.com/products/bbedit/), don't @ me), and the editing interface in those single-purpose notebook apps felt rinky-dink and annoying to me.
-And they all saved their pages in a database or some weird format instead of just using normal-ass UTF-8 .txt files — what if I need to cat something I'm working on into a shell script, huh??? _What then??????_
+Plus they all saved their pages in a database or some other weird format instead of just using normal-ass UTF-8 .txt files — what if I need to cat something I'm working on into a shell script, huh??? _What then??????_

 Anyway, I barely had to do anything to roll my own replacement.
 The only hard part was doing text manipulation in AppleScript, which is less of a problem now that you can use JavaScript instead.